12 Tiny Storage Hacks to Banish Clutter and Feel Instantly More Organized

 In your closet

 If you need more room, consider slim, space-saving hangers, which are just one-third the size of standard hangers but are just as durable.
 Also: suits take up a lot of space.
 If you don’t wear them on a regular basis, store them in another closet such as a guest room.
-(Here are 6 ways you can organize with shoe bags.)

 In your suitcase